 Luke Fowler at IFFR

 As an artist, Luke FOWLER (1978, Scotland) has been exhibited widely in Europe.
-His work, comprised of archival footage, photography and sound, investigates the conventions of biographical film and documentary.
-Since 2000, he has also been involved in the music scene in his home city of Glasgow, running Shadazz, a multimedia platform for artistic collaborations.
+His work investigates the conventions of biographical film and documentary.
 He was the recipient of the first Jarman Award in 2008 and was nominated for the 2012 Turner Prize for All Divided Selves (2011), a documentary exploring the life and work of Scottish psychiatrist RD Laing.
+He was an Artist in Focus at the 2016 Courtisane Festival.
+In 2019, his short film Mum's Cards won the Scottish Short Film Award.